Spycrazyx/spycrazyx/README.md

 I'm currently working on hezux cheats.
 I´m from in Prague, Czechia.

-I've had the chance to immerse myself in many different projects, helping to make this world a little better through teamworker.✨
+I've had the chance to work on a wide range of projects from security-focused tools to Discord automation and game related utilities, always aiming to build smarter solutions and push my skills further.✨

 ### What I'm focusing on 🧑‍💻⚡️

-Currently improving my English, JS, PHP and Flutter skills.
-Also I'm learning about ReactJS and React Native <br />
+I'm currently sharpening my English and leveling up my development stack, especially JavaScript, PHP, and Flutter.
+At the same time, I'm expanding into ReactJS and React Native, while continuing my journey into C++, Windows internals, reverse engineering, and security-oriented development — the areas where many of my projects thrive. <br />

 ### Find me elsewhere 🌎